sushantRG28/8-bit-Micro-Processor/README.md

 - **Address Space**: 64x8
 - **Word Size**: 8-bit
 - **Byte Ordering**: Little-endian (commercially dominant; used in x86 systems, iOS, Android, and Windows for ARM)
-- **Instruction Storage**: Each instruction is stored in 4 registers.
+- **Instruction Storage**: Each instruction is stored in 4 consecutive registers.

 ### Data Memory